zhopto3/DialAttack/README.md

 | Model 2 (80% Central)  | 2405    | 2405   | 2405 | 2405            | 2405     | 12025 |
 | Model 3 (50% Central)  | 2405    | 2405   | 2405 | 2405            | 2405     | 12025 |
 | Model 4 (20% Central)  | 2405    | 2405   | 2405 | 2405            | 2405     | 12025 |

+For now, this assumes that we'll only use the validated data with dialect annotations.
+If 144 hours of training data isn't enough to get good results on the ASR, we can look into making a dialect identifier.
+But, since the focus is more on the composition/bias in the train set rather than the quality of the ASR overall, I think we can proceed without using the unlabeled data.